dmyersturnbull/dmyersturnbull.github.io/contents/ref/coding-conventions.md

     These docs are meant to be linked to.
     Include a link in your project’s readme or `CONTRIBUTING.md` file.
     E.g.,

     ```markdown
     See https://dmyersturnbull.github.io/ref/coding-conventions/
     but disregard the `security:` commit type, which we don’t use.
     ```

-    Or just link to individual sections; e.g.,
+    Or just link to individual sections; e.g.

     ```markdown
     ### File names: See https://dmyersturnbull.github.io/ref/coding-conventions/#filenames
     ```